kimcuhoang/sitecore-and-docker/sitecore-xp0-images/assets/readme.txt

-Anytime execute `docker.ps1`, it'll copy the following files automatically into there:
+Download and put the following packages

 1- Prerequisites: